robinmonjo/website/content/resume.md

 ### Early Life

-High-level alpine skiing ⛷️ athlete, member of the Regional Ski Committee of Savoie and the Sport Club of Tignes, <a href="https://www.fis-ski.com/DB/general/athlete-biography.html?sectorcode=AL&competitorid=97904&type=statistics" target="_blank">see fis-ski.com profile</a>.
+High-level alpine skiing ⛷️ athlete, member of the Regional Ski Committee of Savoie and the Sport Club of Tignes, <a href="https://www.fis-ski.com/DB/general/athlete-biography.html?sectorcode=AL&competitorid=97904&type=statistics" target="_blank" rel="noopener noreferrer">see fis-ski.com profile</a>.

 Ski instructor, teaching alpine skiing to French and English-speaking clients